Scottish higher education

 Students at Scottish universities spend a lot of time studying independently.
 Some degrees involve practical and/or fieldwork.
 Assessments at Scottish universities may include:

 - Practical assessments

 Tutor support and independent study

-Practical learning experiences, such as internships and work experience placements, provide Strathclyde students with the skills and experience they need in today’s job market.
-Strathclyde is a top 10 UK university for graduate employment (The Destinations of Leavers from Higher Education Survey, 2015).
+Practical learning experiences, like internships and work experience placements, provide Strathclyde students with the skills and experience they need in today’s job market.
+94% of graduates were in work or study six months after graduation (provided by the University of Strathclyde Strategy & Policy team 2018).